Russellville, Alabama: Local media

 WMTY-TV features area events about the Russellville area including news and weather, though most programming is religious.
 Its translator station is W46DF-D. Radio stations include WKAX AM 1500, WGOL AM 920, and WPMR-LP 99.7 FM.
 Russellville's newspapers are The Franklin Free Press and the Franklin County Times.

+Transportation

+There is no fixed-route transit service in Russellville.
+However, the Northwest Alabama Council of Local Governments operates a dial-a-ride transit service known as NACOLG Transit.